tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/3/LessonPlan.md

 ### 6. Instructor Do: Git CLI (10 min)

-In this activity, students will revisit their newly created GitHub repositories to add folder structures and make a `backup` branch of their `master` branch.
+In this activity, students will revisit their newly created GitHub repositories to add folder structures.

 Live demo the following walkthrough: